 B) Weighbridges: The interfacing of Weigh-Tech software and FMPM was successfully done at all TPS, except in Bhusawal TPS.
 It was observed that the details of coal received by rail and unloaded at tippler were not captured into the WB interface (Weigh-Tech) automatically due to non-functioning of dedicated systems at the tipplers.
 This forced the Coal Handling Plant (CHP) at the TPS to maintain manual records at tipplers and manual data entry in Weigh-Tech system at Coal Accounting Section of the TPS and subsequent uploading on to FMPM.
-As explained by the IT Section of the Company, the option for manual data entry provided was to be used in the case of manual data entry was being done on a regular basis, thus defeating the purpose of automation at Bhusawal TPS.
+As explained by the IT Section of the Company, the option for manual data entry provided was to be used in the case of manual unloading of wagons, if required.
+Audit however observed that the manual data entry was being done on a regular basis, thus defeating the purpose of automation at Bhusawal TPS.